-So I scored the shag rug, the gorgeous tufted, velvety sectional, the bow chicka bow bow electric fireplace…but the REAL winners in this basement are our three kiddos, I think.
+So I scored the shag rug, the gorgeous tufted, velvety sectional, the bow chicka bow wow electric fireplace…but the REAL winners in this basement are our three kiddos, I think.

-A couple other things we did just for the kiddos include hanging a huge laminated map, where we can track our adventures.
-We bought an inexpensive craft/activity table.
-The glossy top on this table is SO clutch for cleaning up glue and markers and all those things that kids get on furniture.
 The chairs we paired with the table were super thrifty as well.
-We bought the 2 orange folding chairs from IKEA and painted a couple other IKEA chairs we already had on hand to save some more loot and keep that quirky, eclectic, unpredictable look going.
+We bought the 2 orange folding chairs from IKEA and painted a couple of other IKEA chairs we already had on hand to save some more loot and keep that quirky, eclectic, unpredictable look going.

 One ENTIRE wall is a chalkboard.
 Overboard?
 Quite possibly, but the kids don’t seem to mind!
 And I think it gives the space some more dimension, rather than amplifying the fact that this room is just a big, boring, square box.